How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 Back of an authentic Jordan Fleer rookie sticker

-The commonality in staining on the stickers however is important in helping to identify a fake Jordan Fleer sticker.
 If you have one you’re unsure about, if it has any gum residue/staining, it is very likely an authentic card.

 A Jordan Fleer sticker with a gum stain.
-To the untrained eye this can often be hard to identify.
+To the untrained eye, this can often be hard to identify.
 Note that the stains can be removed with pantyhose or dryer sheets, but be sure to do it without too much force so that you do not damage the card.

 jordan-oc-sticker